shivannis/xandr-docs-public/xandr-docs/invest/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 > Supply type is a targeting attribute designated by the seller that may not reflect actual device type.

 - Available globally - top markets are United States, Brazil, United Kingdom, France, Vietnam.
-- 13 billion monthly impressions worldwide
+- 13 billion monthly impressions worldwide.

 > [!TIP]
 > Inventory Research with specific break-downs of Windows App inventory by size & country can be accessed via the Network tab then filtering for Supply Type = "App" within seller Microsoft Advertising Exchange (280).